tezos/tezos/src/proto/alpha/docs/language.md

 ### Type notations

 The specification introduces notations for the types of values, terms and stacks.
-Appart from a subset of value types that appear in the form of type annotations in some places througout the language, it is important to understand that this type language only exists in the specification.
+Apart from a subset of value types that appear in the form of type annotations in some places throughout the language, it is important to understand that this type language only exists in the specification.